 Take Your Time

 Being in a rush is the bane of the bargainer's existence.
-Time is not on your side: the vendor has all the time in the world, he can sell his trinket later in the afternoon.
+Time is not on your side: the vendor has all the time in the world to sell his trinket later in the afternoon.
 You are on a plane tomorrow morning and you've left yourself an hour to do your shopping.

 If you can, take time and don't be rushed.
 If the seller isn't coming down on the item you want, walk away and peruse other stalls.
 You might find it cheaper elsewhere and you can use the price to drive the other vendor down.